 We welcome a thoughtful discussion of individual measures that would help to address gaps in patient care across the State.
-However, the proposals advanced in the Budget will not address the gaps faced in access to care unless we make New York's practice environment more welcoming for physicians and other care providers.
-Moreover, the sheer volume of these scope of practice expansion proposals advanced in Part Q is untenable, and most importantly, will reduce patient safety by removing the essential coordination and oversight provided by physicians to ensure the delivery of quality patient care.
-Therefore, we strongly urge you to oppose these provisions.
+However, we will not in a meaningful way address the gaps in access to care we face until measures are adopted to make New York's practice environment more welcoming for physicians and other care providers.

+In summary, this proposal will reduce patient safety by removing the essential coordination and oversight provided by physicians to ensure the delivery of quality patient care.
+We thank you for your past opposition and urge you to again oppose these provisions.